Syncronicity in C.G. Jung Psychology

 C.G.
 Jung painting from the “Read Book” depicting Philemon, the archetype of the “Old Wise Man”

+C.G.
+Jung synchronicity, often described as an acausal connecting principle, lies at the heart of synchronicity in C.G.
+Jung psychology.
 Our Western world-view teaches that time is a purely abstract measure, but, if we are honest, it never feels as if it is.
-Jung intuitively felt this pointing to an acausal archetypal order at the root of all phenomena which is responsible for the meaningfulness.
+C.G.
+Jung intuitively felt this, pointing to an acausal archetypal order at the root of all phenomena which is responsible for meaningfulness.
 He extended this to the coincidence of associated physical and mental events.
-With the synchronicity concept he suggested that there is a deeper order or interconnectedness in the universe.
+With the synchronicity concept, he suggested that there is a deeper order or interconnectedness in the universe.

-In his research on synchronicity Jung cooperated with the physicist Wolfgang Pauli, who became Jung’s patient after having developed a personal crisis.
-Working with Pauli, a Nobel Prize winner, Jung wanted to find a connection between the non-causal phenomena of synchronicity and the quantum physics.
+Unconscious mind psychology and the study of precognitive dreams intersect with Jung’s exploration of synchronicity.
+In his research on synchronicity, Jung cooperated with the physicist Wolfgang Pauli, who became Jung’s patient after developing a personal crisis.
+Working with Pauli, a Nobel Prize winner, Jung wanted to find a connection between the non-causal phenomena of synchronicity and quantum physics.
 It seems that the results of this research were never published due to Pauli’s worries about his reputation as a serious scientist.
+Today, paradoxically, it is not psychologists but quantum physicists who support Jung’s understanding of the psyche as an entity unrelated to matter (the brain) and independent of time and space.

 Examples of Synchronistic Events